Pakistan Team To Feature In The First Jr Kabaddi World Cup - UrduPoint

 Pakistan Team To Feature In The First Jr Kabaddi World Cup

-Pakistan team will participate in the Inaugural Edition of the Junior Boys' Kabaddi World Cup (Asian Style) scheduled to be held on Kish Island, Iran, from November 9 to 16
+A 12-member Pakistan team would participate in the Inaugural Edition of the Junior Boys' Kabaddi World Cup (Asian Style) scheduled to be held on Kish Island, Iran, from November 9 to 16

-"Under20 players would feature in the first edition of such a type of an event," Pakistan Kabaddi Federation Secretary Muhammad Sarwar told APP on Thursday.
+"Under20 players would feature in the first edition of such a type of an event," Pakistan Kabaddi Federation Secretary Muhammad Sarwar told APP.

 Sarwar said 16 countries would be participating in the World Cup including Iran, Denmark, Korea, Sri Lanka, Bangladesh, Kenya, India etc.